 The area along both the Big and Little Tesuque Rivers is recognized as the green heart of the plan area and the feature that differentiates Tesuque from other areas.
 It encompasses more than 850 acres and represents much of Tesuque’s historic and agricultural past, as well as the community’s hopes for continued agricultural use in the future.
 Preservation of this area as rural and open is tied to the need to keep the lands available and suitable for pastures, orchards and other agricultural uses; and to the preservation of the acequias.

+TVCP Residential Community (RES-C) District is an appropriate area for residential, agricultural, home occupations that help engender the character of the community.
+Small scale commercial uses are also appropriate near the intersection of Bishop’s Lodge Road and Tesuque Village Road.
+Any new commercial uses or expansion of existing non-residential uses should meet objectives of the TVCP RES-C.

 Average lot size is approximately 2.42 acres with the majority of lots, (51% )being greater than 1.5 acres.

+Preservation of open space and agricultural land in residential community is important to maintain the area’s character including open space, grazing, agricultural lands, trail easements, historic and cultural sites.

+Accessory dwelling units are appropriate for this area and should reflect the character and scale of the community.

+This land use category supports building structures height of 26 feet on slopes less than 15% allow flexibility of floor plan design and architecture while maintaining integrity of scale and height for consideration of overall impact on viewsheds.
+Structures with a second story should incorporate architectural features to maintain the character of the area.

+New development on slopes greater than 15% should be consistent with County Terrain Management standards.

-Performance based setbacks reflecting the historic patterns as part of the future zoning regulations.
+Performance based setbacks reflecting the historic patterns of the area should be considered as part of the future zoning regulations.